 For me, being part of the crew will always be 100x more exciting than just being an attendee.
 If this sounds like something you’d love I’m going to give you the lowdown on a load of ways you can have a wonderful festival filled summer with your mates without needing any previous experience.

-Whether you want to work a full season and earn some cash, feel good by volunteering for charity, get your foot on the events career ladder, gain some invaluable experience and contacts for the future, or even if you’ve just missed out on tickets for one festival, this guide lists vital contacts for many different types of entry level festival work.
+Whether you want to work a full season and earn some cash, feel good by volunteering for a charity, get your foot on the events career ladder, gain some invaluable experience and contacts for the future, or even if you’ve just missed out on tickets for one festival, this guide lists vital contacts for many different types of entry-level festival work.